 María V. Sanchez-Vives, MD, PhD in Neurosciences, has been ICREA Research Professor at the IDIBAPS (Institut d'Investigacions Biomèdiques August Pi i Sunyer) since 2008, where she is Head of the Systems Neuroscience group.
-She is also co-Director of the Event Lab (Experimental Virtual Environments in Neuroscience and Technology) and Adjunct Professor at the Dept. of Basic Physiology, University of Barcelona.
+She is also co-Director of the Event Lab (Experimental Virtual Environments in Neuroscience and Technology) and Adjunct Professor at the Dept. of Basic Psychology, University of Barcelona.
 She previously held a position as Associate Professor of Physiology and Group Leader at the Instituto de Neurociencias de Alicante (UMH-CSIC).
-She was Postdoctoral Fellow at Rockefeller University and Postdoctoral and Research Associate scientist at Yale University.
+She was postdoctoral fellow at Rockefeller University and at Yale University.
 Her independent research has been supported by national and international agencies.
-Since 2013 she is Chief Editor of Frontiers in Systems Neuroscience.
+Since 2013 she has been Chief Editor of Frontiers in Systems Neuroscience.

-Cellular and synaptic properties as well as connectivity determine the emergent activity generated by neuronal networks.
-I am interested in different aspects of spontaneous rhythmic neural activity: its regulating mechanisms, the information it encodes, and the consequences of this activity upon the network.
-In my group we study these aspects from an experimental and computational approach.
-The integration of the cortical information giving rise to bodily representation and the combination of brain-computer interfaces and virtual reality for understanding these processes is another research line that we are pursuing.
+Neuronal and connectivity properties determining the emergent activity generated by neuronal networks.
+Aspects of spontaneous rhythmic neural activity: its regulating mechanisms, the information it encodes, and the consequences of this activity upon the network.
+We use an experimental and computational approach, with an interest in neurotechnology.
+The integration of the cortical information giving rise to bodily representation and the combination of brain activity and virtual reality for understanding these processes is another research line that we are pursuing.

 Key wordsup states, slow oscillations, cortical rhythms, cortical processing, neuronal networks, cortical neurophysiology, body representation, body scheme, embodiment, brain interfaces